Frequently Asked Questions

 How does someone become a member of my Torah Club?

 Potential members need to ask for your permission to join your club.
 Once you have approved them and they have paid their annual membership fee they can join your group.
-This will be managed through your Group Leader Management page online or in your app.
+This will be managed through your Club Management page online or in your app.

 What if the current Torah Club year is already underway?